kimdurante/gis-workshop-waml-template/content/metadata.md

 has_children: true
 ---

-### Creating ISO 19139/19110 Metadata in ArcCatalog
+### Creating ISO 19139/19110 Metadata

-Metadata for shapefiles, geoTIFFs, and Grid layers are created in ArcCatalog and stored with the data in a manner that is appropriate for the data type.
+* Metadata for shapefiles, geoTIFFs, and Grid layers are created in ArcCatalog and stored with the data in a manner that is appropriate for the data type.
 Metadata for shapefiles and geoTIFFs are recognizable by their file extensions _.shp.xml_ and _tif.xml_.
 Metadata for GRID files will always be named _metadata.xml_.

-ISO 19110 metadata are created for shapefiles to describe feature catalogs (data attributes).
+* ISO 19110 metadata are created for shapefiles to describe feature catalogs (data attributes).

-Metadata are output in the ArcGIS metadata format and transformed into ISO 19139, ISO 19110, MODS, and GeoBlacklight using the [gis-robot-suite](https://github.com/sul-dlss/gis-robot-suite/tree/master/robots).
+* Metadata are output in the ArcGIS metadata format and transformed into ISO 19139, ISO 19110, MODS, and GeoBlacklight using the [gis-robot-suite](https://github.com/sul-dlss/gis-robot-suite/tree/master/robots).

 ### Creating MODS Metadata

-Geodatabases, GeoPDFs, and other geospatial data use MODS metadata.
+* Geodatabases, GeoPDFs, and other geospatial data use MODS metadata.
 These metadata are created manually using either spreadsheets or XML files.